eead-csic-compbio/bioinformatics/docs/README.md

 # Bioinformatics resources and best-practices for plant breeders

-This material is maintained by Najla Ksouri and Bruno Contreras Moreira
+This material is maintained by Najla Ksouri, Chesco Montardit, Ernesto Igartua and Bruno Contreras Moreira

 ##  Summary